-- Unchanged: The appendix remains unchanged from the original EIS, and has been re-issued as part revised EIS. - Modified: The appendix remains relatively unchanged from the original EIS, and has been re-issued with relevant clarification. - Re-written: The appendix has been substantially changed from the original EIS.
-A re-written appendix has been issued as part of the revised EIS. - Discarded: The appendix is no longer required to support the EIS.
+- Unchanged: The appendix remains unchanged from the original EIS, and has been re-issued as part revised EIS. - Minor Changes: The appendix remains relatively unchanged from the original EIS, and has been re-issued with relevant clarification. - Major Revisions: The appendix has been substantially changed from the original EIS.
+A rewritten appendix has been issued as part of the revised EIS. - Superseded: The appendix is no longer required to support the EIS.
 The information in the original appendix has been replaced by information provided in a new appendix prepared to support the revised EIS. - New: This is a new appendix prepared to support the revised EIS.